 Why Do Styes Happen?

 Eyelids have lots of oil glands.
 They make a special oil that mixes with tears to keep eyes lubricated.

 Sometimes, these glands can get clogged with old oil, dead skin cells, and old skin bacteria.
 When this happens, liquid builds up in the clogged gland and can't get out.

-The result is a little bump on the upper or lower eyelid that might look like a pimple.
+The result is a little bump on the upper or lower eyelid that can look like a pimple.
 A stye can become infected and get very red and swollen.